digio/orchestration-assessment/README.TEMPORAL.md

 ## Getting started

-This POC has three elements required to execute workflows in Temporal:
+This PoC has three elements required to execute workflows in Temporal:

 1. **The Temporal Cluster** - A service running independently of the Microservice App.
 2. **The Temporal worker** - An independent process responsible for executing code in response to a task and responding to the Temporal Cluster with results.